Hender-hs/back-end-NestJS-test/README.md

-# Cadastre.me API - Megazord Test
+# Back end NestJS Test

 This project is a project built with Nest.js using SQL Database and TypeScript.